ccp-eva/cardiac_signal_chimp/README.md

 * MATLAB Computer Vision Toolbox
 * MATLAB Signal Processing Toolbox

+Matlab is a scientific licensed software that may be used for data acquisition, processing, and computation.
+The software is available on the [Matlab homepage](https://www.mathworks.com/products/matlab.html).
+The Max Planck Digital Library provides Matlab licence for MPI staff: see [this page from an MPI network](https://www.soli.mpdl.mpg.de/de/software/matlab/activation-key/).
+You license needs to be activated with a MathWorks Account linked to your MPI email.
+The dependencies can be downloaded from the installer or from the MATLAB software using the Adds-On button.

 ## How to run

 * Start MATLAB and navigate to project directory.